-To take a proactive approach to Health & Safety measures ensuring compliance with current legislation.
+To take a proactive approach to Health & Safety measures ensuring compliance with current legislation, including ensuring properties have the necessary Annual Gas Service.

 To provide a friendly accessible and efficient service to all residents with a view to best practice on all aspects of customer engagement.
 We will provide feedback on issues raised in a timely fashion and be open and forthcoming in our dealings with customers.